Aider-AI/aider/README.md

 * Chat with GPT-4 about your code by launching `aider` from the command line with set of source files to discuss and edit together.
 * Request new features, changes, improvements, or bug fixes to your code.
 Ask for new test cases, updated documentation or code refactors.
 * `aider` will apply the edits suggested by GPT-4 directly to your source files.
-* `aider` will automatically commit each changeset to your local git repo with a sensible commit message.
+* `aider` will automatically commit each changeset to your local git repo with a descriptive commit message.
 These frequent, automatic commits provide a safety net.
 It's easy to undo `aider` changes or use standard git workflows to manage longer sequences of changes.
 * `aider` can review multiple source files at once and make coordinated code changes across all of them in a single changeset/commit.
 * `aider` knows about all the files in your repo, so it can ask for permission to review whichever files seem relevant to your requests.
 * You can also edit the files in your editor while chatting with `aider`.